ThinleyYC/MachineLearningModels--Supervised-Unsupervised/README.md

 1. Healthcare Predictive Analytics:

 Supervised Learning Algorithms:
-●Decision Trees: Utilized to create predictive models that segment patient data based on hierarchical decisions, providing insights into risk factors such as age, ejection fraction, and serum creatinine levels.
+● Decision Trees: Utilized to create predictive models that segment patient data based on hierarchical decisions, providing insights into risk factors such as age, ejection fraction, and serum creatinine levels.
 ●Support Vector Machines (SVM): Applied for classifying patients into survival groups based on complex decision boundaries derived from clinical features.
 ●K-Nearest Neighbors (KNN): Used to predict patient outcomes by comparing their features to those of similar patients in the dataset.
 ●Logistic Regression: Employed to model the probability of heart failure occurrence based on explanatory variables like age, sex, and medical history.